Specialsfrontbig clearSpecials2Frontbig

 Mrs. Jefferson’s first-grade class climbed the school bus steps.

 “Did everyone visit the restroom?
-Did everyone get a drink of water?” the teacher called out.
-“It’s a long way to the Pumpkin Patch, and we won’t be making any toilet or drink stops.”
+Did everyone get a drink of water?” the teacher asked.
+“It’s a long way to the Pumpkin Patch.
+We won’t be making any toilet or drink stops.”

 Peter Little sat in the second row of the bus.
 He had been to the Pumpkin Patch before.

-Across from Peter sat Lisa Edwards, a freckled faced girl with frizzy red-hair.
-She wore a T-shirt spotted with pencil smudges and splatters of paint.
-An orange juice mustache from breakfast decorated her upper lip.
+Across from Peter sat Lisa Edwards, a freckled-faced girl with frizzy red hair.
+She wore a T-shirt spotted with pencil smudges, orange juice spots, and splatters of paint.
+A milk mustache decorated her upper lip.

 “Mrs. Friendly said this code is impossible to break,” she told herself.
 Click click.
 Click click.
 “But it’s also impossible to learn.”

 The bus driver climbed onto the bus.
-He was a large man who wore gray overalls and a gray baseball cap.
+He was a large man who wore gray overalls and a San Francisco Giants baseball cap.
 Once in the driver’s seat, his belly pressed against the steering wheel.

 “We’re going to the Pumpkin Patch on County Road Sixteen,” she said.

 The driver pulled a handle to close the bus door.
 He turned the ignition key and revved the engine.
-“You got it,” he said.
+“You got it.”

-The bus rolled out of the parking lot.
+The bus rolled out of the school parking lot.
 Soon it was winding through the city streets.

 From her seat in the second row, Lisa Edwards had a clear view of the bus driver.
 She studied the back of his head.